ipython/ipynb/readme.md

 ### Docstring

-The first cell is the module docstring.
+The first markdown cell will become the module docstring.

 ```python